QUESTIONS THAT MIGHT FREQUENTLY BE ASKED REGARDING CORONAVIRUS

 - wash your hands on arrival and take a squirt of hand sanitiser whenever, for example, you realise you may have inadvertently touched your face;

 - wear a mask or face covering for your entire visit to ClueCapers, though we understand that there are some necessary exceptions and this may be more difficult for those under 11.
+Please contact us in advance if any of your group will not be able to wear a suitable face covering and we will ensure that you are the last team of the day in your game room.

 Have you had to change the games because of all this?